-How much citric acid should I use?
-Typical dosage is 10 g to 30 g citric acid powder for every 1,000 g fats (1% to 3% ppo).
+The amounts I have seen can range from 1 g to 30 g citric acid powder for every 1,000 g fats (0.1% to 3% ppo).

-The dosage range is 0.1% to 3% ppo.
 The lowest dosage is recommended by Kevin Dunn, author of the book Scientific Soapmaking, specifically for protecting the soap from DOS (dreaded orange spots, also known as rancidity).

 Citric acid weight, grams = Fat weight, grams X 2 / 100

 If you are using a dosage other than 2% ppo, replace the "2" in the formula above with the percentage you are actually using.